-In June 2017, the ET ruled that ambulance workers (at East of England Ambulance Trust) compulsory overtime in relation to shift and shift over-runs should be included in the calculation of holiday pay.
-This overtime wasn’t guaranteed by was required to be performed, and as it was an essential requirement of their job it should be included in holiday pay calculations.
-The ambulance workers had also wanted any voluntary overtime they did (their choice) to be included in the calculations too, but the ET disagreed as there was no obligation for the workers do this overtime, so it didn’t need to be counted.
+In June 2017, the ET ruled that ambulance workers (East of England Ambulance Trust) compulsory overtime in relation to shift and shift over-runs should be included in the calculation of holiday pay.
+Overtime for shift over-runs (i.e. if they were in the middle of a task at the end of their shift, they had to complete the task before leaving) wasn’t guaranteed but, was required to be performed, and as it was an essential requirement of their job it should be included in holiday pay calculations.
+The ambulance workers had also wanted any voluntary overtime they did (their choice, e.g. extra shifts) to be included in the calculations too, but the ET disagreed as there was no obligation for the workers do this over time, so it didn’t need to be counted.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.